imahdio/HTML-Essential-Training/README.md

-This repository has been created for clarifying the issues of studying
+This repository has been created for sharing my own precise sumarries and clarifying the issues of studying
 # [Html essential training course](https://www.linkedin.com/learning/html-essential-training-4)
 from linkedin learning website